programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 #### Exercise A:

-Note: Possible solutions for the following exercies are located at the end of the tutorial.
+Note: Possible solutions for the following exercises are located at the end of the tutorial.

 Print an inventory of the records in database, displaying the *id*, *title* and *date* of each record.
 A solution to this and the following exercises is available at the end of the tutorial.